Monochrome (Lee Hyori album): Promotion

 Lee began promoting her comeback album on various music programs, starting on the May 24, 2013, broadcast of KBS's Music Bank.
 Along with the lead single, she promoted "Miss Korea" on Music Bank and MBC Music's Show Champion, "Holly Jolly Bus" on MBC's Music Core and Mnet's M!
-Countdown, and "Full Moon" on SBS's The Music Trend for her comeback stages, respectively.
+Countdown, and "Full Moon" on SBS's Inkigayo for her comeback stages, respectively.
 She performed "Full Moon" also on MBC's Dancing with the Stars.
 On KBS's You Hee-yeol's Sketchbook, Lee performed the two lead singles and "Show Show Show", along with her previous hits "10 Minutes", "Chitty Chitty Bang Bang", and "U-Go-Girl".
 The singer wrapped up promotions for Monochrome, performing a rock-arranged version of the title track, with featured artists Ahn Young-mi and Kim Seul-gi, at 2013 Mnet 20's Choice Awards.